thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 # License and Project Status
 The Kiwi App, and all of its resources are distributed under [Creative Commons Zero v1.0 Universal License](https://github.com/thisisashwinraj/Kiwi-Power-Application/blob/main/LICENSE).
 This app is compatible with all operating systems.
 The latest released stable version of Kiwi is v1.0.1, and available to be installed on any local system for general use through a website or the app.
 All new releases are logged in the [~/StableVersions](https://github.com/thisisashwinraj/Kiwi-Power-Application/tree/main/stableVersions)

-Upcoming updates will include more features, support for admin logIn and chat support through [power virtual agent](https://powervirtualagents.microsoft.com/en-us/)
+Upcoming updates will include more features, support for admin logIn, and chat support through [power virtual agent](https://powervirtualagents.microsoft.com/en-us/)